marvpaul/flutter-meditation/README.md

 To run the tests locally you can use `flutter test`

+We make sure our code works well by using unit tests for our frontend.
+These tests focus on key parts of our code, making sure everything runs smoothly and avoids any issues.

+In addition, we added a step to build our app automatically in our Github process.
+This ensures we always have an Android APK ready to go.
+It's an essential step to keep our app working and ready for deployment.

+To make sure our app runs perfectly on real devices, we're thinking about using end-to-end tests.
+These tests are more thorough as they install the app on actual devices for a complete check.
+Keep in mind that these tests can be more demanding on resources and may cost a bit more.

+Our goal is to find the right balance between testing everything well and using resources wisely.
+This way, our app stays reliable and performs well in different situations.

 ## Design
 We used a figma draft to design the UI which can be found here: https://www.figma.com/file/XJANOZdmRCKBhPL7Fgr3uC/Meditation-App-Material-Design?type=design&node-id=54895-66&mode=design